ypradat/TCGA_Facets/README.md

 ### config

-For this whole-exome sequencing data analysis pipeline, you must provide 3 files in the `config` folder, namely
+For this whole-exome sequencing data analysis pipeline, you must provide 2 files in the `config` folder, namely

-* `imeta_output.tsv`.
-The output of IRODS imeta output for the project you are analyzing.

 * `samples.tsv`.
 This file must contain the following columns
   + `Sample_Id` identifier, unique for each row.
 Clean id.